 Management of road traffic noise is an important issue as traffic growth continues.
-Transport for NSW works to provide efficient road transport infrastructure while limiting the noise from traffic and individual vehicles.
+Transport for NSW works to provide efficient road transport infrastructure while minimising noise from traffic.

 Transport for NSW's corporate commitments and principles for managing road traffic noise are outlined in our guidelines and procedures.

 These documents ensure that Transport activities protect community amenity and meet the requirements of the NSW Environment Protection Authority and the Planning and Assessment Act.

 Transport for NSW also provides guidance to assist contractors and consultants in assessing road traffic noise with standard briefs and procedures.

 There are five ways in which road activities influence local environmental noise.
 These are:

 - Operation and design of roads and facilities

 The NSW Road Noise Policy (RNP), prepared by Department of Environment, Climate Change and Water is a cabinet endorsed document administered by the Environment Protection Authority.
 It presents the NSW Government’s approach to the assessment of road traffic noise.
 The document presents noise criteria for noise sensitive receivers near different road categories and requires a feasible and reasonable approach to noise mitigation on new projects.
 Transport for NSW guidelines support the RNP and outline how criteria are applied and the feasible and reasonable approach are implemented on its projects.

 The NSW Noise Policy for industry (PDF, 1.41 MB) (NPfI), also administered by the EPA, outlines NSW government criteria and assessment methodology for noise from fixed sites and facilities.
 It is utilised for the assessment road infrastructure facilities such as truck stops, bus lay overs, ventilation portals and sub-stations, etc.